 I have nothing but praise for this subreddit.
-I have had nothing but good interactions and overall great experience with this community.
+This is probably one of the coolest tech subreddits out there.
+Personally, I have had nothing but good interactions and overall great experience with this community.
 Everyone has been helpful and patient with any question I asked.
 A random stranger from r/buildapc once spent at least two hours walking me through the different types of video cards, what an SSD is, and what types of processors are compatible with what I wanted to do with my machine.
 All for FREE.
 I told him I wanted to Venmo him for his time but he said he really just enjoys putting a PC together.
 What a human being.

 r/pcgaming | 1.8 million members

 A subreddit for discussion of everything PC gaming related.